 We know, for many people ice is almost like a drug.
 It can make a painful joint feel good.
 That is what some patients tell us.
 Their ice is their best painkiller.
 So many people are not that enthusiastic to hear that we want them to stop icing.
 Why would we want them to stop icing?

 Topical cooling with a cold pack or ice is frequently used therapeutically to reduce acute pain and inflammation of injured tissues.
 Topical cooling has also been used in an effort to boost recovery after athletic exercise.
 But does ice help recovery?

 Should cold therapy be stopped?

-A June 2021 paper presented by the School of Sports Medicine and Rehabilitation, Beijing Sport University in the World journal of clinical cases (4) makes a bold statement.
-Maybe it is time to stop using cold therapy in soft-tissue injury.
-Here is the opinion:
+A June 2021 paper presented by the School of Sports Medicine and Rehabilitation, Beijing Sport University in the World Journal of Clinical Cases (4) makes a bold statement.
+Maybe it is time to stop using cold therapy in soft-tissue injuries.
+Here is my opinion:

-While the idea is not to end icing or cold therapy all together, especially in controlling acute swelling, the concept of prolonged icing continues to meet with disfavor.
+While the idea is not to end icing or cold therapy altogether, especially in controlling acute swelling, the concept of prolonged icing continues to meet with disfavor.

 The Duke University Study

-- When the tissue is cooled through icing, peripheral blood perfusion can be reduced, in other words the blood vessels constrict and shut off the blood flow that brings in healing cells.
+- When the tissue is cooled through the icing, peripheral blood perfusion can be reduced, in other words, the blood vessels constrict and shut off the blood flow that brings in healing cells.

 - After the ice is removed, the blood perfusion may then return, but the blood vessels may not open for many hours after the ice application.